suryakantskn/HR_analytic/README.md

 ### 1st Sheet : KPI

 - Employee Count : This provides a snapshot of the total number of employees in organization.
-- Attrition Count : This indicates the number of employees who have left the company.
+- Attrition  : This indicates the number of employees who have left the company.
 - Attrition Rate : This calculates the percentage of employees who have left, relative to the total employees count.
-- Active Employees : This represents the number of employees who are currently employed in organization.
 - Average Age : This shows the average Age of the Employees.
+- Average Salary : This shows the average salary of Employees
+- Average Years : This shows the average working years of Employees

-### 2nd Sheet : Department Wise Attrition
+### 2nd Sheet : Attrition by Education

-This pie chart represents the distribution of attrition across different departments in organization.
-It allows us to compare attrition rates between departments visually.
+This donut chart represents the distribution of attrition by Education in organization.
+It allows us to compare attrition rates by Education visually.

 ### 3rd Sheet : Number of Employees By Age Group